rocky-linux/documentation/en/rocky/8/guides/postfix_reporting.md

 ## The date Command And A Variable Called today

 Not every application will use the same logging format for the date.
 This means that you may have to get creative with any script you write for reporting by date.

-Let's say that you want to look at your system log as an example and pull everything that has to do with dbus-daemon for a today's date and email it to you.
-(It's probably not the greatest example, but it will give you an idea of how we would do this.
-We need to use a a variable in our script that we will call "today" and we want it to relate to output from the "date" command and format it in a specific way, so that we can get the data we need from our system log (/var/log/messages).
+Let's say that you want to look at your system log as an example and pull everything that has to do with dbus-daemon for today's date, and email it to yourself.
+(It's probably not the greatest example, but it will give you an idea of how we would do this.)

+We need to use a a variable in our script that we will call "today" and we want it to relate to output from the "date" command and format it in a specific way, so that we can get the data we need from our system log (in _/var/log/messages_).
 To start with, let's do some investigative work.

-First, enter the date command at the command line:
+First, enter the date command in the command line:

 `date`

-Which should give you the default system date output, which could be something like this:
+This should give you the default system date output, which could be something like this:

 `Thu Mar  4 18:52:28 UTC 2021`

-Now let's check our system log and see how it is logging, to do this, we will use the "more" and "grep" commands:
+Now let's check our system log and see how it records information.
+To do this, we will use the "more" and "grep" commands:

 `more /var/log/messages | grep dbus-daemon`

-which should give you something like this:
+Which should give you something like this:

 ```
 Mar  4 18:23:53 hedgehogct dbus-daemon[60]: [system] Successfully activated service 'org.freedesktop.nm_dispatcher'